KMDLabs/LabsNotary/README.md

 # Setting up your VPS
 You need a new user, you cannot use `root`

-For ubuntu 16.04 login as root and create a user: `adduser` Add your user to sudo: `gpasswd -a <user> sudo`
+For ubuntu 16.04 login as root and create a user: `adduser`

+Add your user to sudo: `gpasswd -a <user> sudo`

-Its reccomended to install an SSH key to this user. addlinkk here
+Its reccomended to install an SSH key to this user. https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2

 Logout of root and login to your user to continue installing the notary repo.